Join Our Community of Doers

 REQUIRED MATERIALS AND DEADLINES

-- Your application must be submitted electronically through either the COMMON APPLICATIONor COALITION APPLICATION by March 15.
+- Your application must be submitted electronically through either the COMMON APPLICATION or COALITION APPLICATION by March 15.
+The Transfer Admissions Committee begins to review applications after the application deadline.
+We will notify applicants of admissions decisions by mid-May.

-- Required materials for transfer admission include application for transfer admission, College Report, college transcript, final high school transcript, two instructor evaluations (at least one evaluation must be from a college instructor),valid ACT or SAT scores completed within the past five years, and required financial aid forms.
-Please see our Checklist and Deadlines page for more information.
+- Required materials for transfer admission include an application for transfer admission, College Report, college transcript, final high school transcript, two instructor evaluations (at least one evaluation must be from a college instructor), and required financial aid forms.

-- If you intend to apply through the Common Application, please visit their website for INSTRUCTIONS on where to find the College Report/Mid Year Report/Final Report in your transfer account.
+- If you intend to apply through the Common Application, please visit their website for a TRANSFER APPLICATION GUIDE.

-- If your current college/university does not allow the submission of recommendation forms through the Common Application portal, you can find Duke-specific PDF versions of the recommendation forms below.
+- If your current college/university does not allow the submission of recommendation forms through the Common Application portal, you can find printable Duke-specific PDF versions on the Common Application portal.
 These forms should be either mailed or faxed to our office.

-- If you have exceptional talent in dance, theater, art, music, photography or film/video/digital media, you may submit supplementary material to be evaluated by an appropriate faculty member.
-You may begin to submit artistic materials on February 15.
-All submissions are due by March 20.
+- If you have exceptional talent in dance, theater, art, or music, you may submit supplementary material to be evaluated by an appropriate faculty member.
+LEARN MORE ABOUT ART SUPPLEMENTS

 TRANSFER OF CREDIT